-Every year people who are not able to be seen in the public system within an appropriate time frame, and who cannot fund surgery themselves, can receive much-needed treatment with the support of the Southern Cross Health Trust.
+Every year, people who are not able to be seen in the public system within an appropriate time frame, and who cannot fund the surgery themselves, can receive surgeries with the support of the Southern Cross Health Trust.

 Supporting New Zealand’s health workforce

 We actively support our registered nurses with their professional development.
 This commitment includes employing 20-30 new graduate nurses within our hospital network each year.
 In fact, we’re one of very few non-public organisations that have their own Nurse Entry to Practice (NETP) programme, which provides a supportive first year of practice for newly graduated registered nurses.
 This supports the Ministry of Health’s Safer Staffing Accord promise of providing employment and training for all nursing graduates.

 We also identified a national shortage in the anaesthetic assistant workforce and funded, developed and commenced a competence programme for registered nurses to enhance their skills.
 This is a nationwide programme available to all hospitals, with 18 nurses so far having undertaken the opportunity.

 Making the most of what we no longer need

 Recycled materials from our businesses find their way into everything from bicycle frames (made from discarded aluminium anaesthetic bottles sent to Tiwai Point) and playground mats (made from old hospital PVC bags that held saline solution) to amazing sculptures.